juliafmorgado/julia/content/english/posts/2024-03-11_the-what-why-who-where-howpublic-speaking.md

 If you want to try the PartyRock app, you can do so here: https://partyrock.aws/u/juliafmorgado1/oGddt5yV8/Talk-Maker Or watch a short demo on how to use it here: https://www.youtube.com/watch?v=APjp8gs8Ag8

+***

+If you liked this article, follow me on [Twitter](https://twitter.com/juliafmorgado) (where I share my tech journey daily), connect with me on [LinkedIn](https://www.linkedin.com/in/juliafmorgado/), check out my [IG](https://www.instagram.com/juliafmorgado/), and make sure to subscribe to my [Youtube](https://www.youtube.com/c/JuliaFMorgado) channel for more amazing content!!